 IADT is delighted that Cliona Flood and Joachim Pietsch from the Department of Technology and Psychology were awarded the Postgraduate Diploma in Learning and Teaching at Athlone Institute of Technology in September 2015.
 Congratulations to them both.
 They join David Quin from the Department of Film and Media as graduates of the postgraduate diploma.

 IADT is delighted to be a member of the National Forum.
-Our NF associates are Dr Therese Moylan and Dr Andrew Power IADT Registrar.
-Dr Marion PalmerHead of Department of Technology and Psychology is a member of the National Forum Board for 3 years from March 2012.
+Our National Forum associates are Dr Therese Moylan and Dr Andrew Power, IADT Registrar.